cortinaluis/vue-google-map-sample/README.md

 ```

 ### 2-2.
-Google Map related features & Vue Component Structure
+Google Map, related features, and Vue Components

 The main discussion here is to how we implement Google Map on Vue projects,
-and map related features using [d3 (v5)](https://d3js.org/).
+and map related features using [d3](https://d3js.org/).
 For this project, I chose "Markers" and "Overlay Layers".

-Before we discuss about these features,
+Before we go on discussing about these features,
-let me explain how our Google Map is loaded.
+we need to discuss how we load Google Map at first.

 Here is the template for `view/map` look like: